 - a.
-Call to order with a prayer
+Director of Student Services will call the meeting to order

 - b.
 Report of the secretary

 - c.
 Report of the treasurer

 - d.
 Report of the standing committees

 - e.
 Report of the special committees

 - f.
 Unfinished business

 - g.
 New business

 - h.
 Adjournment